About Mamallapuram Places to visit in Mahabalipuram Tourist Places

 The Tiger Cave

 Tiger cave is about 4km north of the main monument complex.
 There is a beautiful monolithic stage where cultural programmes were held during the Pallava period.
 Though very near the sea this place is serene and calm.

 Open Air Museum

 The newly setup modern open-air museum of sculptures reflects the cultural heritage of the Tamils from the Pre-Sangam days.
 The objects on display, shaped mostly from granite by 200 sculptures, include chains of stone, ornamental wheels and a host of other items.
 The themes here are many, including those relating to historical and cultural events of the past, placing the contribution of the Tamils in proper perspective.
-Situated very close to the Shore Temple.
+Situated very close to the Shore Koil.
 We can have a glimpse of the past as well as the progress being made in the present in the field of art in Tamil Nadu.